nisbeterik/SmileSelect/backend/services/notification-service/README.md

    MAIL_PASSWORD=<replace with password>
 4. replace the fields with relevant email credentials

+The email address will send notifications regarding appointments etc. automatically

 ### Create a database in pgAdmin

 - Open pgAdmin